johansatge/my-sweet-setup/README.md

 [Homebrew](http://brew.sh/) - The missing package manager for OS X

+[Cask](http://caskroom.io/) - Extends Homebrew and brings its elegance, simplicity, and speed to OS X applications

 [Composer](https://getcomposer.org/download/) - Dependency Manager for PHP

 [Bower](http://bower.io/) - A package manager for the web